danielsaidi/website_danielsaidi/_posts/2018/2018-08-26-automate-your-macbook-setup.md

 ## Result

-Once my script has finished processing (with a few `sudo` password requests), it will have taken care of the following:
+Once my version of the script has finished processing (with some `sudo`s), it will have taken care of the following:

 * Configuring OS X